-Health Forward is seeking candidates for nine board positions for terms beginning in December 2019.
+Health Forward is seeking candidates for five board positions for terms beginning in January 2021.

-In selecting directors for the Health Forward Board of Directors, special consideration is given to ensure that the candidate pool meets the qualifications outlined below and align with foundation values.
+In selecting members for the Health Forward Board of Directors, special consideration is given to ensure that the candidate pool meets the qualifications outlined below and align with foundation values.

 Oct.
 6–7: First round of in-person interviews